FAQs: Online Sample Sale

-Our backstock garments are in new and perfect condition.
-These include returned items and extra pieces produced by our team.
+Our Overstock garments are in new and excellent condition.
+These include returned items, photoshoot samples, and extra pieces produced by our team.
 You can read more about what is included in each sale release on the blog.

 Why is a garment labeled Seconds?